dhrub123/AWS/EC2/HA_AND_SCALABILITY-ELB_ASG.md

 + **Network Load balancer(v2 - new generation - 2017)**
   + These are layer 4 load balancers which means they forward tcp, tls(secure tcp) or udp traffic to instances.
 So it operates at a lower level.
+  + They can expose static IP instead of hostname to end users.
   + It allows us to handle millions of requests per second.
 So they are high performance.
 Latency is very low about 100 ms compared to ALB which is 400 ms.
   + NLB supports one static IP per AZ which helps us whitelist specific IPs and supports assigning Elastic IPs.
 So it is different from the others because the others had static host names